CreativeFlume/cf-framework-strategy/README.md

 If community backing ever grows on this, that is a real consideration, but for now, I'm hapi, err, I mean happy with the latest versions of every framework I use.

-I am not vocal about marketing this idea, but if you came across this on NPM, I invite you to try it out and contribute.
-It may prove worth your while.

 ### Assumes ES6

 It's assumed you have a transpilation method.
 Refer to